Ompitroda55/Anthroverse/Indian Constitution at Work.md

 1. **Declining Session Days**: Reduction in the number of sitting days of Parliament
 2. **Disruptions**: Frequent disruptions affecting legislative business
 3. **Committee Effectiveness**: Need to strengthen the committee system
-4. **Coalition Era**: Challenges of law-making in coalition governments
+4. **Coalition Era**: Challenges of lawmaking in coalition governments

 ### Recent Developments
 1. **Digital Parliament**: Use of technology in parliamentary proceedings